thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

 * Know and focus on what you want to do, e.g., [this pipeline](https://thanhnguyentang.github.io/blogs/paper_structures) :
 > Vague idea $\rightarrow$ Intuition (or mental experiment) $\rightarrow$ Simple analytical example $\rightarrow$ Theorem and scale it in practice.
 * Minimize the time on what is NOT in the main components of the pipeline, e.g., do not re-invent the wheel.
 * Before delving into details, take some good time to ask: Is this one really neccessary for working out my idea?
 Can I minimize the time more and focus more on the actual components in the pipeline?
+* Don't be fool by your small progress results.
+Chances are they are not siginificant and reportable; thus keep improving on it and making it more significant.
+* It is not just about having an good idea, it is also about implementing the idea fast: quick synthetic experimental prototyping and scale the experiment when the idea is promising.
+Play more on the idea scale rather than on the experimental scale even though experiment quite takes time.
+* Working on multiple ideas at the same time.